prcleary/deef/README.md

 ![Compatible widgets](img/widgets.png)

-The questionnaire needs to be "protected" before use, otherwise the fields can be overwritten.
+The questionnaire needs to be "protected" before use; otherwise the fields can be overwritten.
 You first need to make the Developer tab visible on the Ribbon as shown below, using Word Options:

 ![Word options](img/protection.png)